pytorch/pytorch.github.io/_posts/2019-5-22-torchvision03.md

+---
+layout: blog_detail
-# torchvision 0.3 released, adds new models, datasets and more..
+title: 'torchvision 0.3 released, adds new models, datasets and more..'
+author: Francisco Massa
+redirect_from: /2019/05/23/torchvision03.html
+---

 PyTorch domain libraries like torchvision enable researchers to be more efficient by providing convenient access to common datasets and models that can be used to quickly create a SOTA baseline.
 Moreover, they also provide common abstractions to reduce boilerplate code that users might have to otherwise repeatedly write.
 The torchvision 0.3 release brings several new features including models for semantic segmentation, object detection, instance segmentation, and person keypoint detection, as well as custom C++ / CUDA ops specific to computer vision.